Göbekli Tepe: Interpretation

-Schmidt also speculated on the belief systems of the groups that created Göbekli Tepe based on comparisons with other shrines and settlements.
+Schmidt also speculated about the belief systems of said nomadic bands that created Göbekli Tepe based on comparisons with other shrines and settlements.
 He presumed shamanic practices.
 He suggested that the T-shaped pillars represent human forms, perhaps ancestors.
 In contrast, he saw a fully articulated belief in deities as not developing until later, in Mesopotamia, that was associated with extensive temples and palaces.
 This corresponds well with an ancient Sumerian belief that agriculture, animal husbandry, and weaving were brought to humans from the sacred mountain Ekur, which was inhabited by Annuna deities, very ancient deities without individual names.
-Schmidt identified this story as a primeval oriental myth that preserves a partial memory of the emerging Neolithic.
+Schmidt identified this story as a primeval orientalmyth that preserves a partial memory of the emerging Neolithic.
 It is apparent that the animal and other images do not indicate organised violence, i.e., there are no depictions of hunting raids or wounded animals, and the pillar carvings generally ignore game on which the society depended, such as deer, in favour of formidable creatures such as lions, snakes, spiders, and scorpions.
 Expanding on Schmidt's interpretation that round enclosures could represent sanctuaries, Gheorghiu's semiotic interpretation reads the Göbekli Tepe iconography as a cosmogonic map that would have related the local community to the surrounding landscape and the cosmos.

-The assumption that the site was strictly cultic in purpose and not inhabited has been challenged as well by the suggestion that the structures served as large communal houses, "similar in some ways to the large plank houses of the Northwest Coast of North America with their impressive house posts and totem poles."
+The assumption that the site was strictly cultic in purpose and not inhabited has been challenged since Schmidts death in 2014, as well by the suggestion that the structures served as large communal houses, "similar in some ways to the large plank houses of the Northwest Coast of North America with their impressive house posts and totem poles."
 It is unknown why the existing pillars were buried every few decades to be replaced by new stones as part of a smaller, concentric ring inside the older one.
 According to Rémi Hadad, in recent years, "the interpretative enthusiasm that sought to see Göbekli Tepe as a regional ceremonial centre where nomadic populations would periodically converge is giving way to a vision that is more in line with what is known about other large Pre-Pottery Neolithic sites, where ritual and profane functions coexist."
 For example, the discovery of domestic buildings and rainwater harvesting systems has forced a revision of the 'temple' narrative.

 Claims have been made that it was an ancient astronomical observatory, but these have been largely rejected by the team working at the site.